igalic/blag/contents/igors/resume.md

 community and contributing fixes.

-My contributions to these two projects have been documentation mostly, but also the odd code fix.
-I have devoted a lot of time to Apache Traffic Server as release manager (cat herder).
+My contributions to these two projects have been documentation mostly, but also the odd code fix: I starteed the SNI support in Traffic Server, and added FreeBSD raw-disk support.
+I have also devoted a lot of time to Apache Traffic Server as release manager (cat herder).

 ### Consulting (via Brainsware OG for various customers 2012--)